arashrasoulzadeh/flashbox/README.md

 notes:
 - in the test, you mentioned `buy the product` and you did not say anything about cart,so i did not implement it to save time although it was not a hard task
 - in the test, you mentioned `add product` in seller section, i did not implement `patch` and `delete` to save time.
+- feature tests are just some samples for proof of concept